Austin Carlile Called Out By Trivium Bassist

 — SENATOR HORSE PISS (@TriviumPaolo) February 23, 2017

-Gregoletto even went so far as to call Carlile’s supposed support of the anti-vaccine movement “ironic”, as Carlile “depends on modern medicine to stay alive”.
+Gregoletto even went so far as to call Carlile’s supposed support of the anti-vaccine movement “ironic,” as Carlile “depends on modern medicine to stay alive.”
 Carlile suffers from Marfan Syndrome, a genetic disorder of the connective tissue.
 Carlile has undergone multiple surgeries to deal with his disorder.
 Of Mice and Men even pulled out of a European tour so Carlile could deal with his health issues and undergo surgery.

 After deleting the tweet, Carlile began tweeting other things as well, such as claiming the Earth was flat and GMO’s were bad for the health.